Show All Answers

 If during the preceding five years, any of the area to be replatted was limited by an interim or permanent zoning classification, to a residential use for not more than two residential units per lot; or any lot in the preceding plat was limited by deed restrictions to a residential use for not more than two residential units per lot, the notice and voting requirements of Section 212.015, Local Government Code, are applicable and must be followed.

+Yes.
+Items placed curbside on Wednesdays by 7:00 AM will be collected within 72 hours (Saturday by 7:00 AM).
+If possible, loose brush should not exceed 4 feet in length, 6 inches in diameter, or 100 pounds.
 Remember to place these items away from mailboxes, sprinkler systems, sewer clean-out, water meter boxes, and overhead power lines.
 Allied Waste/Republic Services will not pick up construction material or household hazardous waste.

 - Economic disadvantage.